vdchuyen/chuyen-vn/_posts/2023-11-04-alive-to-live.md

 youtubeId: qZSJvyBag8A
 ---

-Sometimes listen to one master piece like this reminds me I'm still alive.
+Sometimes listening to just one master piece like this reminds me I'm still alive.

 [Song from a Secret Garden](https://www.youtube.com/watch?v=qZSJvyBag8A)